AntonPetrochenko/Luma/README.md

 # Acknowledgements
+Special thanks to UnknownShadow200 for creating ClassiCube, the biggest and bestest 0.30 client ever.
+Without ClassiCube this project wouldn't have existed.

 This project would have never reached any workable state if not for the following members of the ClassiCube discord:
 - Vexyl
 - AmogusPH
-- UnknownShadow200, ey!

-Special thanks to Markus "Notch" Persson for creating Minecraft (duh!)
+And naturally, thanks to Markus "Notch" Persson for creating Minecraft (duh!)
 Your dirty laundry (the classic protocol) is so much fun to build upon!